rafaqz/DimensionalData.jl/docs/src/course.md

 A[1:5]
 ```

-selects the first 5 entries of the underlying array.
-In the case that `A` has
+This selects the first 5 entries of the underlying array.
+In the case that `A`
-only one dimension, it will be retained.
-Multidimensional
+has only one dimension, it will be retained.
+Multidimensional `AbstracDimArray`
-`AbstracDimArray` indexed this way will return a regular array.
+indexed this way will return a regular array.

 ## Specifying `dims` keyword arguments with `Dimension`

-In many Julia functions like `size, sum`, you can specify the dimension along
+In many Julia functions like `size` or `sum`, you can specify the dimension
-which to perform the operation, as an `Int`.
+along which to perform the operation as an `Int`.
 It is also possible to do this
-using `Dimension` types with `AbstractDimArray`:
+using [`Dimension`](@ref) types with `AbstractDimArray`:

 ```@example main
 sum(A; dims=X)